Melissa Cites Data Quality’s Competitive Value in Online Gambling Industry

 Unprecedented access to player data warrants comprehensive strategy to elevate user experience, enable personalization at scale, and drive loyalty

-/EIN News/ -- RANCHO SANTA MARGARITA, Calif., Feb.
-08, 2023 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality, identity verification, and address management solutions, today cited data quality strategy as a competitive factor for online gaming leaders.
+Rancho Santa Margarita, CALIF – February 8, 2023 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, today cited data quality strategy as a competitive factor for online gaming leaders.
 With easy access to player data, gaming operators must take steps to ensure that only clean, correct, and enhanced customer data is used to inform and optimize the online gambling experience.
 Data management and enhancement strategies are crucial to these efforts and add value to operations ranging from marketing to active and prospective players to developing products and gaming experiences that reflect the preferences of their ideal customers.

 By eliminating any knowledge gaps in customer data, gaming operators can achieve personalization at scale, a competitive priority for gambling sites and apps.
 Recognizing that critical data is aggregated from disparate resources, Melissa’s tools and services resolve customer identity and enhance profiles by connecting to and between marketing channels such as email, social, direct, in-app, and in-casino activities.